 The Griffin Campus Research Facility library, a branch of the University of Georgia Libraries, houses a representative collection of agricultural and applied economics, biological and agricultural engineering, crop and soil science, entomology, food science and technology, horticulture, plant genetic resources conservation, and related subjects.
 The Library is located in the Stuckey Building.

 Sapelo Island Marine Institute focuses on critical problems of marsh ecology and the transport and fate of materials brought from the upland and marsh through the estuary and into the nearshore.
-The Institute fosters an atmosphere of cooperative research, employing the expertise of the resident faculty and numerous visiting scientists.
-The small library is highly specialized and supports research in marine and estuarine biology.
+The Institute fosters an atmosphere of cooperative research, employing the expertise of visiting scientists.
+Its reading room includes books and other publications focusing on research in marine and estuarine biology.
 The facility is only accessible by ferry as there is no causeway.